CBD Hemp Terpenes and Their Benefits

 • Anti-anxiety

-Guaiacum, a plant with high concentrations of the terpene, Guaiol, has a long history of therapeutic use.
-First brought to Europe from the Dominican Republic by Spanish colonizers, the plant was used a cure for syphilis, sore throat, gout, rheumatisms, and more.
+Guaiacum, a plant with high concentrations of the terpene guaiol, has a long history of therapeutic use.
+First brought to Europe from the Dominican Republic by Spanish colonizers, the plant was used as a cure for syphilis, sore throat, gout, rheumatism, and more.

-Modern research shows that the terpene has incredible antimicrobial and insecticidal properties.
-The compound is mainly found in cypress, pine, and conifer tress, as well as the Guaiacum plant.
+Research also shows that the terpene has incredible antimicrobial and insecticidal properties.
+This organic compound is also found in cypress, pine, and conifer trees.

-Aroma Profile: Piney, woodsy, and rose pedal undertones
+Aromatic Profile: Piney, woodsy, and rose petal undertones

 • Anti-inflammatory